khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 - [Learn more about Automations](https://docs.blynk.io/en/concepts/automations).
 - [Discover how to Share Devices with other users](https://docs.blynk.io/en/blynk.console/devices/device-sharing).
 - Customize the code to meet your specific needs.
-- Add more sensors or devices to your setup.

 ## Troubleshooting